couchbase/cbft/docs/admin-guide/clustering.md

 Since those two cbft nodes are using the same ```cfg-bucket``` as their Cfg provider, those two cbft nodes are now clustered.

+## A cluster running on a single machine

 Additionally, you can run another cbft node on the same machine, but specify a different, unique ```bindHttp``` port number and
 ```dataDir``` for each cbft node.
 For example: